aneagoie/code-splitting-exercise/README.md

-# Learn About Code Splitting
+# Learn About Code Splitting: See the updated version here: https://github.com/aneagoie/code-splitting-exercise-updated
 Code Splitting
 To run the project: